 - Bulk edit student location or grade: You can now change the grade or location for multiple students from the "More actions..." menu at the top of the user list.

 -- Thanks to Dana R. at Holland Hall for the suggestion

 - TechPilot Locker now shows in the iOS location apps list for all locations.
-This is for visual confirmation that you've added it to at least one VPP account, which is required.
-Unlike other apps, Control Tower automatically assigns the app to all devices in the system automatically, so it appears in this list for reference only and cannot be selected to make assignments.
+This is for visual confirmation that you've added at least one VPP account, which is required.
+Unlike other apps, the Control Tower automatically assigns the app to all devices in the system automatically, so it appears in this list for reference only and cannot be selected to make assignments.
 The "assigned to" column indicates that it's assigned to all devices automatically.

 - Standard apps for newer iOS versions are now available on the list of apps that can be added to screen layouts: Measure, Voice Memo, Stocks, Files